310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Madara %}
-Hahaha, this is a pretty nice massage.
+Hahaha, this is a preeetty nice massage.

 …I think *you’re* the one who’s gonna get hurt from this; your neck’s gonna get cramped.
-Don’t keep bashing into me like that, alright?
+Don’t keep bashing into me like that, alriiight?
 {% endbubble %}

 {% bubble Mitsuru %}
-Bam!
+Baaam!
 Ba-ba-boom!!
 {% endbubble %}

 {% bubble Madara %}
-You never listen to people… It’s easier to stop you myself.
+You neeever listen to people… It’s easier to stop you myself.

 …Hup!
 Upsie daisy, up you gooooo~! ♪
 {% endbubble %}